PAMA IN EVOLUTION

 Since 2012, we are specialized in manufacturing medical devices and ethylene oxide (EtO) sterilization.

-More specifically, we manufacture single use custom medical kits and accessories for other companies, with a private label service and we have our own PAMA brand.
+More specifically, we manufacture single-use custom medical kits (kitting) and accessories for other companies, with a private label service and we have our own PAMA brand.

-Our team of engineers have developed a new process for EtO sterilization to respond to issue in the industry.
-We are proud to say that our EtO sterilization is eco-efficient, cost effective, safe and compliant.
+Our team of engineers have developed a new process for EtO sterilization.
+We are proud to say that our EtO sterilization system is eco-efficient, cost effective, safe and compliant.

-PAMA Manufacturing and Sterilization offers innovative sterilization and medical devices that comply with regulatory standards, while effectively and precisely meeting the specific needs of our clients.
+PAMA Manufacturing and Sterilization is committed to providing innovative sterilization solutions and medical devices that comply with regulatory standards, while effectively and precisely meeting the specific needs of our clients.

 Ethics and Professionalism;